ItsFelix5/CameraTweaks/README.md

 No fog can be toggled in camera tweaks config, accessible via modmenu.

+## 🎥 Freelook
+Freelook allows you to look around without changing the direction you are walking in, this is very useful for looking around while flying.

+You can set either hold or toggle keybinds for this in controls.

 ## ❓ Faq
 #### I have a suggestion for this mod!
 If you have any suggestions, feel free to tell me!